3Shape Data Privacy FAQ

 - First of all, it is important to emphasize that no software in and of itself can be compliant.
 Compliance always comes down to the workflows and processes around the software and how the software is configured.

-- That being said, Desktop Does provide a number of technical safe guards that improve security and privacy of information:
+- That being said, Dental Desktop does provide a number of technical safe guards that improve security and privacy of information:

 - By default patient cases are always stored locally in your clinic or lab.
 However, if installing 3Shape products based on Dental Desktop in a multi-client setup with the server located outside the clinic or lab, you should ensure that the server is also located within EU to comply with GDPR.